-Prof. Roelvink has 25 years of experience in coastal engineering and research.
+Prof. Roelvink has 33 years of experience in coastal engineering and research.
 He has participated as team member and as project manager in a number of major consultancy projects related to coastal morphology.
-He has managed the development of the Delft3D model system for two- and three-dimensional simulation of waves, currents, water quality, ecology and morphodynamics and has made important contributions to the morphological part of this system.
-He has been actively involved in the EU-sponsored MaST-G6M and MaST-G8M, SASME, COAST3D and DELOS research projects on coastal morphodynamics, amongst others as member of the SASME steering group.
+He has managed the development of the Delft3D model system for two- and three-dimensional simulation of waves, currents, water quality, ecology and morphodynamics, and has heavily contributed to development of the morphological part of this system.
+He has been actively involved in the EU-sponsored MaST-G6M and MaST-G8M, SASME, COAST3D, DELOS and MICORE research projects on coastal morphodynamics and currently participates in Risc-KIT.
 His field of expertise is in coastal hydrodynamics and morphodynamics modelling, in one, two or three dimensions.
 In 1993 he obtained a PhD-degree at Delft University of Technology, based on a thesis on the effect of surf beats on coastal profiles.
-He has published numerous articles on coastal hydraulics and morphodynamics in international journals and conference proceedings, and he has been a part-time Assistant Professor, later Associate Professor at Delft University of Technology from 1990-2005.
-He has been Delft Hydraulics’ principal investigator in the discipline of morphology and is a strong proponent of international scientific cooperation with various parties in order to further the state-of-the-art in morphodynamic modelling.
-He has set up collaborative projects with the US Geological Survey, the US Office of Naval Research and the US Army Corps of Engineers.
-His latest research focuses on storm impact modelling, as initiator of the public-domain model XBeach, and on long-term process-based modelling of tidal inlets and estuaries.